SureshPriyankara9902/Dog-Breed-Pridiction/README.md

 - **Breed Prediction**: Upload a picture of your dog, and the app will predict the most likely breed from a list of 70 different breeds.
 - **Easy to Use**: The user-friendly interface makes it simple for anyone to use.
+- **Model Accuracy Display**:Show the accuracy of your prediction model on the interface.
+This could be displayed as a percentage, perhaps below the prediction result, indicating how confident the model is in its prediction.
+- **Visualization**:Prediction Confidence Chart: Include a bar or pie chart to visualize the model's confidence levels across different breeds.
+This can give users a better understanding of how the model arrived at its prediction.
+- **Feedback Mechanism**:Allow users to provide feedback on the prediction.
+For example, users can indicate whether the prediction was accurate or not, and this feedback can be used for future model improvements.
+- **Image Gallery**:Create an image gallery where users can view previously uploaded images along with their predictions.
+This could be a fun feature to let users see what other breeds have been predicted by the app

 ## Demo